6londo9/java-project-78/README.md

 human1.put("age", 25);

 Map<String, BaseSchema> schemas = new HashMap<>();
-// make sure that you're making the exact same key, that is given in Map, which you need to check schemas.put("name", v.string().required());
+// make sure that you're making the exact same key, that is given in Map, which you need to check.
+// Current validator will work only if key instanceOf String. schemas.put("name", v.string().required());
 schemas.put("age", v.number().positive());
 schema.shape(schemas);